-Dan and I travelled through Europe, working on organic farms through an organization now called World Wide Workers on Organic Farms (back in the day it was Willing Workers on Organic Farms).
+Dan and I travelled through Europe, working on organic farms through an organization now called World Wide Workers on Organic Farms.
 We were extremely lucky to land at Tamarisk Farm in West Bexington, England, on what is known as the "Jurassic Coast" looking out over the channel and the chesil beach.
 The farm operated on the "hamper or basket system" - basically, a lovely name for a CSA, where your share of the harvest would be ready for you in a basket.
+This recipe comes from Josephine Pearse, a wise farmer, we worked for there.

 TAMARISK FARM RHUBARB CAKE